 This work has all happened remotely with students and participants using phones and screen sharing apps.

-Sydney OConner, a current placement student with Your Back Yard, explains in this blog how students are involved: Bringing in students to work for us full time for a year has brought new perspectives and skills to our organisation.
+Sydney OConner, a current placement student with Your Back Yard, explains in the organisation's blog how students are involved: Bringing in students to work for us full time for a year has brought new perspectives and skills to our organisation.
 For the placement, it offers a unique insight into community development, and the opportunity to work on a broad range of projects to develop different skills and experiences.

 We also made use of our links with the uni for Getting Active and Online.
 We needed help to train up older people to use the tablets we have provided them, and volunteers from Leeds University have been doing this invaluable work remotely from the beginning.
 This has helped us to expand our capacity and get people online who thought they never could!